Equatorial Guinea: Independence under Macías (1968–1979)

 Independence from Spain was gained on 12 October 1968, at noon in the capital, Malabo.
 The new country became the Republic of Equatorial Guinea (the date is celebrated as the country's Independence Day).
-Macías became president in the country's only free and fair election.
-The Spanish (ruled by Franco) had backed Macías in the election due to his perceived loyalty, however while on the campaign trail he had proven to be far less easy to handle than they had expected.
-Much of his campaigning involved visiting rural areas of Río Muni and promising young Fang that they would have the houses and wives of the Spanish if they voted for him.
-In the towns he had instead presented himself as the urbane leader who had bested the Spanish at the UN, and he had won in the second round of voting; greatly helped by the vote-splitting of his rivals.
+Macías became president in the country's only free and fair election to date.
+The Spanish (ruled by Franco) had backed Macías in the election; much of his campaigning involved visiting rural areas of Río Muni and promising that they would have the houses and wives of the Spanish if they voted for him.
+He had won in the second round of voting.

-The euphoria of independence became quickly overshadowed by problems emanating from the Nigerian Civil War.
-Fernando Pó was inhabited by many Biafra-supporting Ibo migrant workers and many refugees from the breakaway state fled to the island, straining it to breaking point.
-The International Committee of the Red Cross began running relief flights out of Equatorial Guinea, but Macías quickly became spooked and shut the flights down, refusing to allow them to fly diesel fuel for their trucks nor oxygen tanks for medical operations.
-Very quickly the Biafran separatists were starved into submission without international backing.
+During the Nigerian Civil War, Fernando Pó was inhabited by many Biafra-supporting Ibo migrant workers and many refugees from the breakaway state fled to the island.
+The International Committee of the Red Cross began running relief flights out of Equatorial Guinea, but Macías quickly shut the flights down, refusing to allow them to fly diesel fuel for their trucks nor oxygen tanks for medical operations.
+The Biafran separatists were starved into submission without international backing.